X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleOne/11_Foreword.ee.md

 ---
-title: "Foreword" # MODIFY THIS TITLE IF APPLICABLE
+title: "Foreword"  IF APPLICABLE
 chapter: true
-weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
+weight: 1  IF APPLICABLE
 ---

 # Foreword <!-- MODIFY THIS HEADING IF APPLICABLE -->

-## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule One Heading

 This paragraph block should be an explanation of an existing problem and how the partner has worked to achieve a solution for it.
 Example content guidance can be found at the bottom of this page.